ezSQL/ezsql/README.md

 // With the same number of arguments in an array.
 // It will determine arguments type, execute, and return results. query_prepared(string $query_string, array $param_array);
+// Will need to call to get last successful query result, will return an object array queryResult();
 ```

 #### Example for using prepare statements indirectly, with above shortcut SQL methods